HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Missing Payment Methods5-8% of total revenue45%

 But here’s what most businesses miss: the compound effect.
-When customers can’t reach you, find you, or transact with you due to incorrect information, they don’t just take their business elsewhere once.
-They develop new habits and relationships with your competitors.
-That £50 sale you lost today could represent £500 in lifetime value walking out the door.
+When customers can’t reach you, find you, or transact with you because of incorrect information, they don’t just take their business elsewhere once.
+They build new habits and relationships with your competitors.
+That GBP 50 sale you lost today could mean GBP 500 in lifetime value walking out the door.

 Payment method accuracy is often overlooked but increasingly serious.
-If your website says you accept Apple Pay but your POS system doesn’t, you’re creating friction at the worst possible moment – when customers are ready to buy.
-In our cashless society, payment confusion leads to abandoned purchases and frustrated customers who feel misled.
+If your website says you accept Apple Pay but your POS system doesn’t, you’re creating friction at the worst possible moment: when customers are ready to buy.
+In our cashless society, payment confusion leads to abandoned purchases and customers who feel misled.

-Your brand reputation is like a ceramic vase – it takes years to build, seconds to shatter, and even when glued back together, the cracks always show.
-Outdated information doesn’t just cost you immediate sales; it inflicts lasting damage on how people perceive your brand.
+Your brand reputation is like a ceramic vase.
+It takes years to build, seconds to shatter, and even glued back together, the cracks always show.
+Outdated information doesn’t just cost you immediate sales; it does lasting damage to how people see your brand.

 Think about it from the customer’s perspective.
-When they encounter incorrect information, what message does that send?
-It suggests you’re either incompetent (you can’t manage basic details), careless (you don’t bother updating important information), or deceptive (you’re intentionally misleading customers).
-None of these perceptions help your brand.
+When they hit incorrect information, what message does that send?
+It suggests you’re either incompetent (you can’t manage basic details), careless (you don’t bother updating important information), or deceptive (you’re deliberately misleading customers).
+None of these help your brand.

 Myth: “Small information errors don’t affect brand perception.”